Car Seat and Shopping Cart Safety

-The problem: Infant carseats aren’t designed to be secured to the top of a shopping cart.
+The Problem: Infant carseats aren’t designed to be secured to the top of a shopping cart.
 Most carseat manufacturers specifically prohibit using their seats this way but that warning is usually buried along with 30 other generic warnings in the instruction manual so it doesn’t get much attention.

-Plus we’re a monkey-see, monkey-do society, so many parents think this is a perfectly acceptable practice.
-The issue is that the carseat isn’t strapped in or snapped onto the cart.
+Unfortunately, we’re a monkey-see, monkey-do society; so many parents think this is a perfectly acceptable practice.
+The problem is that the carseat isn’t strapped in or snapped onto the cart.
 It’s just perched on top.
-Sometime it’s perched in a way that’s fairly stable but more often than not, it’s just teetering on the top with little support.
-One good bump and that seat (with baby inside) is going to topple.
-If baby is old enough to kick, grab or try to sit up – that increases the chances of falling.
-If the baby is old enough to kick, grab or try to sit up and the harness straps are loose, or worse yet – not buckled at all, that greatly increases the chances of a fall.
+Sometimes it’s perched in a way that’s fairly stable but very often it’s just teetering on the top of that cart with very little support.
+One good bump and that seat is going to topple.
+If baby is old enough to kick, grab, or try to sit up – that increases the chances of falling.
+If the harness straps are loose, or worse yet – not buckled at all, that greatly increases the chances of a fall.
 And if you have a preschooler shopping with you – the chances of baby toppling off the cart just increased ten-fold.
-In case you haven’t noticed, little kids like to push the cart, climb on the cart and hang off the sides of the cart as soon as you turn your back.
+In case you haven’t noticed, little kids like to push the cart, climb on the cart, and hang off the sides of the cart as soon as you turn your back.
 The cart isn’t the most stable object on 4 wheels to begin with, so adding a toddler or preschooler into the equation can be a recipe for disaster.

 The Easy Solution: Don’t do it.